VETERANS CRISIS HOTLINE

 CS: These are some of the best short stories I've read in a long while, and also some of the best stories about war and its effects on both soldiers and civilians.
 How did you decide to write a collection about these characters, all of whom are either soldiers and/or the children of soldiers?

 JC: It started with the final story in the collection.
 That’s where I met Tully Fitzsimmons, who I would, after finishing that story, become somewhat obsessed with.
 It wasn’t that I wanted to write about war, and at first I refused to.
 I wanted to know what happened to him after he decided to go to Iraq and when he got home from the war.
 I had no intention of writing the war at all, but at some point the stories froze up, they wouldn’t move, Tully didn’t want to talk about home anymore and needed to talk about the war.
 Long before that, my most trusted readers told me that I was going to have to write about it, but I refused to believe them until the stories told me that I had no choice.
 Originally this was a linked story collection all about Tully and his going to war and then his time home.

-"An inherently fascinating, entertaining, thoughtful and thought- provoking read from beginning to end, Veterans Crisis Hotline is unreservedly recommended for personal reading lists, as well as community and academic library Contemporary Literary Fiction collections." - from the Midwest Book Review.
+"An inherently fascinating, entertaining, thoughtful and thought- provoking read from beginning to end, Veterans Crisis Hotline is unreservedly recommended for personal reading lists, as well as community and academic library Contemporary Literary Fiction collections." -- Midwest Book Review.

-"Its spare but evocative prose and well-crafted characters make clear why [it won the Grace Paley Prize]. " - from Colette Bancroft, Tampa Bay Times
+"Its spare but evocative prose and well-crafted characters make clear why [it won the Grace Paley Prize]. " -- Tampa Bay Times